Diagnosing invasive ductal carcinoma usually involves a combination of procedures, including a physical examination and imaging tests.

 - Excisional biopsy attempts to remove the entire suspicious lump of tissue from the breast.

 These surgical biopsies are done only to make the diagnosis.
 If invasive ductal carcinoma is diagnosed, more surgery is needed to ensure all of the cancer is removed along with “clear margins,” which means that a border of healthy tissue around the cancer is also removed.
 Usually this means having lumpectomy, or in some cases, mastectomy.

-For more information on all of these tests, visit the Screening & Testing section.
+For more information on all of these tests, visit the Breast Cancer Tests: Screening, Diagnosis, and Monitoring section.